padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

 and Terminal Commands") guide.

 Your application now exists on <http://localhost:3000>.
-Visit this URL in the browser and you should see the route render `Hello World!` route that we defined earlier in this tutorial.
+Visit this URL in the browser and you should see the `Hello World!`.

 We can also visit the admin panel by going to the URL:
 <http://localhost:3000/admin> and then log in using the admin credentials
-specified during the `rake seed` command performed earlier.
+specified during the `rake db:seed` command performed earlier.
 Feel free to explore this area and checkout the existing accounts.
 We will come back to this in more detail later.
 To read more about the features of the admin panel, check out the [Admin Panel Guide](/guides/features/padrino-admin "Admin Panel Guide").